 >When a student is accepted they must meet with their counselor to determine how it will fit into their schedule.

-Lehigh University High School Scholars Application.
-The deadline for submission is Friday, May 6 by 5:00pm.
+Lehigh High School Scholars Program Application .
+The deadline for submission is Wednesday, December 7, by 5:00pm.
 All completed applications should be sent by the student to email@example.com.
 Late applications are not accepted.
 The student must request their counselor to submit their transcript.
 The selection committee will identify up to 3 students per high school to participate in the program.
 You can also complete the form electronically on Google Doc using the following link.
 As a reminder: Current Fall 2023 participants do not need to reapply.
 They received information at orientation and another reminder last week about the grade requirement necessary for re-enrollment in the spring.

 Students may attend college classes at any of these schools.
 Students are responsible for the tuition.
 Dual enrollment registration is done on-line through their website.

 Students should email all FERPA and/or application forms to school counselors when applying for dual enrollment, as school counselors will not give students an official copy of their transcripts.
 Counselors will email all official transcripts and FERPA forms directly to the colleges.
 Students should also email counselors for any other required documents for dual enrollment applications.